Lorne Park Secondary School: History

-Student life

-Lorne Park Secondary students enjoy a variety of school activities, extracurriculars, teams and clubs.
-These range from the Model United Nations club, math club, and 3D printing and Computer Aided Design clubs to the programming club and school theatrical productions.
-Students are allowed to use the school facilities such as the library, gymnasium, track, field, and weight rooms outside of class.

 Sports

 Lorne Park has a variety of athletic programs, including football, cross-country, rugby, ice hockey and women's lacrosse teams.
 They have produced several OFSAA and ROPSSAA champions in women's lacrosse, cross-country, track and field, boys' and girls' hockey, field hockey, basketball, skiing, badminton, football, baseball, swimming, rugby and tennis.
 The junior cross-country ski team were 2007 OFSAA champions.
 The girl's varsity flag football team were the 2024/2025 ROPSSAA champions.

 Due to these successes, Lorne Park has been designated as having a Specialist High Skills Major in "Sports" by the Peel district school board.